mustafajnr/mustafajnr.github.io/_posts/2014-08-30-to-love-a-blogging-platform.md

 Then, there was [that question on Quora](http://www.quora.com/Whats-the-best-blogging-platform-for-programmers) that had increasing mentions for Jekyll and Github; then there was [that post](https://news.ycombinator.com/item?id=8069998), and [that post](http://sixrevisions.com/tools/open-source-blogging-platforms-for-developers/).
 I found alot of people talk about this Jekyll and that Github Pages.

 I started digging more into them.
 I found out that Github Pages is just a place to publish static HTML pages.
 Not much bloggery, but I can install something that would make it blog-like.
-That was when I started looked into Jekyll; a static HTML generator using Markdown.
+That was when I started looking into Jekyll; a static HTML generator using Markdown.

 Just what I wanted.

-I looked more into how I could install it, and found it bundled at the bottom of Github Pages homepage [here](https://help.github.com/articles/using-jekyll-with-pages).
+I looked more into how I could install it, and found a link to the installation info I needed bundled at the bottom of Github Pages homepage [here](https://help.github.com/articles/using-jekyll-with-pages).
 Unfortunately, the tutorial missed some important information that kept me frustrated for about three hours (you need to install Ruby, as well as its Development Kit to be able to install json, which, in turn, will help in the installation of Jekyll on your machine).
-After fixing this problem, I found [this amazing blogpost](http://joshualande.com/jekyll-github-pages-poole/) that pointed me to [this github repo](https://github.com/poole/poole), which rendered my seven hours of work pointless.
+After fixing this problem, I found [this amazing blogpost](http://joshualande.com/jekyll-github-pages-poole/) that pointed me to [this github repo](https://github.com/poole/poole), which rendered my seven hours of work, three hours of frustration included, pointless.

 Now comes the best part.
-Instead of using Github's push & commit routine for blogging, I stumbled upon [this amazing tool](http://prose.io) that makes the operation so much easier, and so familiar to those who are used to the orthodox way to blog.
+Instead of using Github's push & commit routine for blogging, I stumbled upon [this amazing tool](http://prose.io) that makes the operation so much easier, and so familiar to those who are used to the orthodox way of blogging.

 All in all, a good experience that taught me to check more tutorials before walking through one.
 So far, I am enjoying the experience, and I will try to do experiment more, and as much as I can document those experiments.